evaaaaawu/evaaaaawu.com/src/content/en/git-implementation-cheatsheet-for-beginners.md

 - `git diff`

-  Compare differences (if no parameters are added after the command, it directly compares your working code with the latest version; in this case, looking at the GUI is clearer)
+  Compare differences (if no parameters are added after the command, it directly compares your working code with the latest version; in this case, viewing in a GUI is clearer)

 - `git diff [SHA-1] [SHA-1]`

-  What code changes occurred from version A to version B
+  See code changes from version A to version B

 - `git branch`

-  List all current branch names (only local branches)
+  List all current branch names (local branches only)

 - `git branch -v`